A third Intifada?

 Oslo came to make sure that the taste we feel as liberation, is just another consumer’s life, with some decoration and checkpoints that eventually became borders, and VIP passes to those who are lucky and capable and a rising flag and pronounced name off a state.

 I was almost fifteen when the first intifada ignited, and sometimes I feel I never passed that phase.
-I still don’t understand how things were completely.
-With the reality of today everything seems unreal.
+I still don’t understand how things were complete.
+With the reality of today, everything seems unreal.
 But what I remember clearly and vividly am that sense of real belief that we will be finally liberated.
-Occupation back then wasn’t in this vicious form of a wall, checkpoint and encroached colonies.
-But yet, the sense of liberation and claiming Palestine was a real striving feeling that I grew up praying for day in day out.
+Occupation back then wasn’t in this debased form of a wall, checkpoint and encroached colonies.
+But yet, the sense of liberation and claiming Palestine was a real striving feeling that I grew up praying for a day in day out.

 It is true that it was a dream to sea the flag rising anywhere.
 It was a crime to have it; I remember we never dared to have it at home.
 I will never forget that time when I was coming back from Jordan on Allenby Bridge.
-I was maybe eight or nine and very excited about a pendant with the Palestinian map in wine red color I bought for a quarter of a dinar from Amman with my aunt, when the Israeli security stopped us and investigated my father for the whole day.
-It was sunset when they released him and I will never forget that slap he gave me in my face infront of them to show them that he didn’t approve of what I have bought with me and that he never knew about.
-I didn’t understand why he slapped me then, and I never understood why they kept us until the very last guard had to leave on that day.
-But I understand from that day that this map was precious thing to have, and having it is freedom.
+I was maybe eight or nine and very excited about a pendant with the Palestinian map in wine red color I bought for a quarter of a dinar from Amman with my aunt when the Israeli security stopped us and investigated my father for the whole day.
+It was sunset when they released him, and I will never forget that slap he gave me in my face in front of them to show them that he didn’t approve of what I have bought with me and that he never knew about.
+I didn’t understand why he slapped me then, and I never knew why they kept us until the very last guard had to leave on that day.
+But I know from that day that this map was a precious thing to have, and having it is freedom.

 What sparked the fire of last week when Muhannad Halabi (19) from Ramallah, stabbed and killed two Israeli settlers (one of them in the army) in the old city of Jerusalem wounding other two.
-Of course Muhannad was immediately shot to his death, the case with every single incident like that.
+Of course, Muhannad was immediately shot to his death, the case with every single incident like that.
 Something that keeps on speculations and assumptions to take place.
 In the time of social media and Facebook, it wasn’t hard to read Muhammad’s mind.
-Muhammad’s last status was a response to Abu Mazen’s speech in the UN in a mocking way saying thank you but you Jerusalem is not east or west it is all.
+Muhammad’s last status was a response to Abu Mazen’s speech in the UN in a rude way saying thank you but you Jerusalem is not east or west it is all.
 And what I see is a third intifada that is inevitable.
-A closer look to Muhannad’s week reveals his last appearance during the ceremonial event at al Quds university for the murder of Diya’ Talahmeh the week before by the Israeli soldiers in Hebron where the young man was shot several times and no one made a spur on it for the Eid.
+A closer look at Muhannad’s week reveals his last appearance during the ceremonial event at al-Quds University for the murder of Diya’ Talahmeh the week before by the Israeli soldiers in Hebron where the young man was shot several times, and no one made a spur on it for the Eid.
 It wouldn’t be a surprise to know that the two young men were friends, especially that they also belonged to the same political faction inside the university.
-Not to mention the last appearance f Diya’s in a university in a demonstration to denounce the Israeli aggression on al Aqsa mosque.
+Not to mention the last appearance f Diya’s in a university in a demonstration to denounce the Israeli aggression on al-Aqsa mosque.

 Al Aqsa.
 A spiritual meaning for every single Palestinian from one side.
-And a meaning that presents honor and pride from the other side.
-Reading Muhannad’s previous posts on the matter, expresses his sadness on Jerusalem, Palestine and he describes her like a raped girl whose brothers where watching.
-All what has been happening in the last months in al Aqsa within the Israeli provocations that resulted in prohibiting people form entering the mosque and allowing fanatic settlers to tour around the mosque and it’s areas aroused the sense of despair in every single Palestinian mind … imagine those religious among them.
+And meaning that presents honor and pride from the other side.
+Reading Muhannad’s previous posts on the matter expresses his sadness on Jerusalem, Palestine and he describes her as a raped girl whose brothers were watching.
+All that has been happening in the last months in al-Aqsa within the Israeli provocations that resulted in prohibiting people from entering the mosque and allowing fanatic settlers to tour around the mosque and its areas aroused the sense of despair in every single Palestinian mind … imagine those religious among them.

 In the absence of the Muslim world, the Arab world and the Palestinian leadership inside a horrific silence, it only increased the state of helplessness and despair among Palestinians.

-The fact that people are rising again to take justice in their own hands fully realizing this would be their very last hope for life and somehow trying to secure their own envisioning of a better deal up in the sky, makes is definitely a state of hazardous path to everyone.
+The fact that people are rising again to take justice into their own hands fully realizing this would be their very last hope for life and somehow trying to secure their own envisioning of a better deal up in the sky, makes is definitely a state of the dangerous path to everyone.

-There is something about the old city of Jerusalem and the Aqsa that definitely makes minds blow off and hearts ready to blow.
-Is it part of a charm, a spell or a curse, or is it ignited by a real Jerusalem ignited each religion and believer carries with I don’t know.
+There is something about the old city of Jerusalem and the Aqsa that definitely makes minds blow off and hearts ready to explode.
+Is it part of a charm, a spell or a curse, or is it ignited by a real Jerusalem ignited each religion and believe carries with I don’t know?
 But inside all this, there is this real love for a land that its people want to feel free and want to live liberation.